-- Timing Mechanism something capable of representing and following the progress of time, by means of time values. - Chronograph a passive timing mechanism, which can only provide the current time. - Clock an active timing mechanism, which can both provide the current time and cause some action when a particular time is reached.
-All clocks are, by definition, chronographs, but not necessarily visa verse. - Monotonic Timing Mechanism a timing mechanism whose time values always progress in one direction. - Monotonically Increasing Timing Mechanism a timing mechanism whose time values never decrease.
-Monotonicity is a Boolean property, while time synchronization, uniformity, and accuracy are characteristics that depend on agreed tolerances. - Time Synchronization a relation between two timing mechanisms.
+- Timing Mechanism Something capable of representing and following the progress of time, by means of time values. - Chronograph A passive timing mechanism, which can only provide the current time - Clock An active timing mechanism, which can both provide the current time and cause some action when a particular time is reached.
+All clocks are, by definition, chronographs, but not necessarily visa verse. - Monotonic Timing Mechanism A timing mechanism whose time values always progress in one direction. - Monotonically Increasing Timing Mechanism A timing mechanism whose time values never decrease.
+Monotonicity is a Boolean property, while time synchronization, uniformity, and accuracy are characteristics that depend on agreed tolerances. - Time Synchronization A relation between two timing mechanisms.
 Two chronographs are synchronized when the difference between their time values is less than some specified offset.
-Synchronization in general degrades with time, and may be lost, given a specified offset. - Accuracy the agreement between a chronograph and the true value that it measures (e.g., absolute wall clock time). - Resolution the minimal time value interval that can be represented by the clock model. - Precision the smallest tick size that a particular chronograph will observe. - Uniformity in this context, the measurement of the progress of time at a consistent rate, with a tolerance on the variability.
-Uniformity is affected by two other factors, jitter and stability. - Jitter the distribution of the differences between when events are actually fired or noticed by the software and when they should have really occurred according to time in the real-world.
-Jitter might be caused by short-term and noncumulative small time variation due to noise sources, such as thermal noise. - Stability the resistance to jitter, in this case temporal jitter.
-Lack of stability can account for large and often cumulative variations, due to such occurrences such as supply voltage and temperature change. - Drift the rate of change of the cumulative variation between two timing mechanisms. - Realtime Epoch the time at which the realtime clock began ticking, defined by fiat as January 1, 1970 00:00:00 UTC. - Epoch the date and time relative to which times on an RTSJ Clock, c are determined.
-The epoch for a clock is defined in terms of the Realtime Epoch, and is represented as the time elapsed on the realtime clock since the realtime

-Epoch at the time that c would have returned a timestamp of 0 ms and 0 ns.
-Counting Time - the time accumulated by a Timer, while active, when created or rescheduled using a RelativeTime to specify the initial firing or skipping time.
+Synchronization in general degrades with time, and may be lost, given a specified offset. - Accuracy The agreement between a chronograph and the true value that it measures (e.q., absolute wall clock time). - Resolution The minimal time value interval that can be represented by the clock model. - Precision The smallest tick size that a particular chronograph will observe. - Uniformity In this context, the measurement of the progress of time at a consistent rate, with a tolerance on the variability.
+Uniformity is affected by two other factors, jitter and stability. - Jitter The distribution of the differences between when events are actually fired or noticed by the software and when they should have really occurred according to time in the real-world.
+Jitter might be caused by short-term and noncumulative small time variation due to noise sources, such as thermal noise. - Stability The resistance to jitter, in this case temporal jitter.
+Lack of stability can account for large and often cumulative variations, due to such occurrences such as supply voltage and temperature change. - Drift The rate of change of the cumulative variation between two timing mechanisms. - Counting Time The time accumulated by a Timer, while active, when created or rescheduled using a RelativeTime to specify the initial firing or skipping time.
 Counting Time is zeroed at the beginning of an activation and when rescheduled, while active, before the initial firing or skipping of an activation.